 Because of their shape, all exhausts systems are vehicle specific; you can’t just buy a load of pipe and gaffer tape your own together, it just wouldn’t work.
 That said, whether you go for a custom made or off-the-shelf item, the basics are the same – most exhausts come in sections, and it’s all about upgrading the component parts of the system.

-The cat is an emissions control device which, basically speaking, is made up of a high-surface-area, honeycomb core containing a catalyst (generally a mixture of precious metals like platinum).
-It’s the job of the catalyst to promote a reaction between carbon monoxide (CO) and unburned hydrocarbons (HC) to produce water (H2O) and carbon dioxide (CO2) They also reduce nitrogen oxides.
+The cat is an emissions control device which, basically speaking, is made up of a high-surface-area, honeycomb core containing a catalyst.
+The catalyst is generally a mixture of precious metals like platinum.
+It’s the job of the catalyst to promote a reaction between carbon monoxide (CO) and unburned hydrocarbons (HC) to produce water (H2O) and carbon dioxide (CO2).
+They also reduce nitrogen oxides.
 In other words they don’t actually reduce emissions, they make harmful emissions into less harmful emissions.

 Generally (all cars are different after all) a downpipe will direct the gasses down from the manifold (or turbo outlet) to the cat.
-As standard these can be restrictive and a popular target for replacement – it’s not uncommon to see a decent power gain simply by fitting a high-flow item on a turbo car.
+As standard, these can be restrictive and a popular target for replacement – it’s not uncommon to see 30bhp+ power gain simply by fitting a high-flow item on a turbo car.

 The silencers (or mufflers) in the system are sound proofing devices designed to reduce the volume of the sound pressure created by the exhaust gasses.
 They contain a series of restrictive passages lined with fibreglass insulation, designed to baffle the sound as the gasses pass through.